sarthak-jain37/sarthak-jain37/README.md

-- 👋 Hi, I’m Sarthak Jain
+Hi, I’m Sarthak Jain 👋

-- 👀 I’m an aspiring Software Developer and Game Developer.
+I’m a Computer Science undergraduate interested in building logic-heavy systems, with a focus on algorithmic problem solving, backend-oriented development, and game systems.

-- 💞️ I’m looking to collaborate on beginner game development projects.
+I’m open to collaborating on software or game development projects that value clean system design and problem solving.

-- 📫 How to reach me- You can reach me at my LinkedIn profile: www.linkedin.com/in/sarthak-jain-1a625b286
+LinkedIn:
+www.linkedin.com/in/sarthak-jain-1a625b286

 <!---
 sarthak-jain37/sarthak-jain37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.